josephj1o4e1/kafka-project-coinbase/README.md

 Please follow the next section to reproduce the pipeline.

-## How to use the code, step-by-step:
+## Reproduce this pipeline, step-by-step: